 - Bachelor's Degree

 - Minimum cumulative undergraduate GPA 3.0

 - Teaching Certification Please send a copy of your standard certificate or your Certificate of Eligibility with Advanced Standing with your application.
-(If you do not have a teaching certificate please contact the Transfer Admissions Office regarding the Post Baccalaureate teaching certification program at 1-877-236-4723.)
+(If you do not have a teaching certification please contact the Transfer Admissions Office regarding the Post Baccalaureate teaching certification program).

 - Personal statement

 - No GRE/GMAT required.